sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 Check which OCP release & OCP version image the openshift-install binary is configured for.

-Example output:
+Example:

 ```
 ./openshift-installer version
 built from commit ddf29b4b5bdb297648ce1b71b916b8cc1212f19a
-release image bastion.lan:8443/poc-mirror/openshift/release-images@sha256:300bce8246cf880e792e106607925de0a404484637627edf5f517375517d54a4
+release image $BASTION_HOST:8443/poc-mirror/openshift/release-images@sha256:300bce8246cf880e792e106607925de0a404484637627edf5f517375517d54a4
 release architecture amd64
 ```
-- Note that the (dev preview) binary may be primed to install from openshift.org (the dev registry).
+- Note that the (dev preview) binary may be primed to install from 'openshift.org' (the dev registry).
 If this is the case this needs to be changed to point to your mirrored registry using the "billi-release.sh" script in the Appendix.

 #### Add the extra values in the install-config.yaml

 ```
-The pull secret for the Internet registry (see: bastion.lan:8443 below, under pullSecret)
+The pull secret for the Internet registry (see: $BASTION_HOST:8443 below, under pullSecret)
 The certificate (quay-rootCA/rootCA.pem)
-The location of the OVA file, e.g. http://helper.lan/  (if needed)
 ```
+FIXME: Is this still needed?

 ### Verify the release image in the registry

 ```
 oc adm release info -o template --template '{{.metadata.version}}' --insecure=true \
-bastion.lan:8443/poc-mirror/openshift/release-images@sha256:97410a5db655a9d3017b735c2c0747c849d09ff551765e49d5272b80c024a844; echo
+$BASTION_HOST:8443/poc-mirror/openshift/release-images@sha256:97410a5db655a9d3017b735c2c0747c849d09ff551765e49d5272b80c024a844; echo
 ```
+- Fetch the sha value from the Registry UI.
+The Release Image is usually in the "release-images' repo.

 ## OpenShift installation

-Generate the ISO boot image
+### Generate the ISO boot image

 Boot each type of node to determine:
 - Primary interface name, e.g. ens192